 Mt.
 Shasta Fish Hatchery opened in 1888 and is the oldest trout fish hatchery west of the Mississippi.
 The hatchery is open to the public daily, and you can grab some fish food, feed the fish, and walk around.
 It’s a great place to spend about 30 minutes, especially if you have children because the fish are super excited to eat the food.

 Read more about the Mt Shasta Fish Hatchery.

 9. Living Memorial Sculpture Garden

-Living Memorial Sculpture Garden located about 12 miles east of the town of Weed on Highway 97, is dedicated to all veterans who have served in any of our country’s wars.
-The sculptures were created to honor everyone from the nurses that served during the wars, to the POWs, to those that were missing in action.
-One of my favorite sculptures is called Coming Home, and it shows the embrace of two people celebrating being reunited after a war.
-It’s a great area to spend 30-45 minutes just looking around at all the really detailed sculptures.
+Living Memorial Sculpture Garden, located about 12 miles east of the town of Weed on Highway 97, is dedicated to all veterans who have served in any of our country’s wars.
+The sculptures were created to honor everyone from the nurses that served during the wars, the POWs, and those that were missing in action.
+One of my favorite sculptures was called Coming Home, and it showed the embrace of two people celebrating being reunited after a war.
+It’s a great area to spend 30-45 minutes just looking around at the sculptures.

 10. Denny Bar Co.
 Distillery & California Heritage Farms

 Denny Bar Co.
 Distillery is located about 45 minutes off the highway in the small town of Etna.
 It’s a modern restaurant that you would not expect to find in such a small town.
 It has an eclectic menu with fun options such as pizza and some of the best avocado toast I have ever had.
 Often on the weekends, you can take a tour of their distillery and try their gin and vodka.
 All of this is located in a 100-year-old bank building that has been extraordinarily well preserved.
 It is easily worth the 45-minute drive off the freeway to get there.